Incremental Computing

 - Latency: Depends on refresh interval

-- Advantage: Can accumulate data for batch processing, leverage cluster elasticity, easier capacity planning
+- Advantage: Can accumulate data for batch processing, use cluster elasticity, and simplify capacity planning

 3. Dependency-Triggered Scheduling (DAG Cascading)